tshino/vscode-kb-macro/README.md

 So, we don't have a proper way to execute commands one by one, without any knowledge of target commands.

 We need to know the true timing of the end of command execution, especially for commands with side effects.
-The `args.await` parameter is the way to tell this extension about the important side effects of a target command.
+The `args.await` parameter is the way to tell this extension the set of possible side effects of a target command.
 ```json
     {
         "key": "ctrl+alt+z",